-Established in 1999, the University of Ottawa Centre for Neuromuscular Disease (CNMD) was mandated "to advance the understanding of neuromuscular and related disorders and enhance human health through the development and implementation of novel therapies."
+Established in 1999, the University of Ottawa (CNMD) was mandated "to advance the understanding of neuromuscular and related disorders and enhance human health through the development and implementation of novel therapies."
 CNMD members study all aspects of neuromuscular function and dysfunction and conduct activities such as basic research, translational medicine and clinical research.

 Neuromuscular diseases (NMDs) represent a broad group of more than 150 genetic and acquired disorders, many causing disability and even premature death through progressive muscle wasting.
 Collectively, NMDs affect over 1 million people in Canada and the U.S.